Tennis-Andreescu withdraws from U.S. Open due to back injury | Sports-Games

 Former champion Bianca Andreescu has withdrawn from the U.S. Open due to injury, organisers said on Saturday, after the Canadian suffered a stress fracture in her back.

-Former champion Bianca Andreescu has withdrawn from the U.S. Open due to injury, organisers said on Saturday, after the Canadian suffered a stress fracture in her back.
-Andreescu, who won the tournament in 2019, lost her opening match at the Citi Open in Washington DC last month before going down in straight sets to Camila Giorgi at the Canadian Open.
+Andreescu, who won the tournament in 2019, lost her opening match at the Citi Open in Washington D.C. last month before going down in straight sets to Camila Giorgi at the Canadian Open.
+She appeared to be in discomfort against Italian Giorgi and needed to call a physiotherapist on court.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)